ddnexus/pagy/docs/toolbox/helpers/series_nav.md

   - `slots >= 7` causes the first and last slots to be occupied by first and last pages, separated by the rest with a `...` (`:gap`) slot when needed.
   - Prefer odd numbers of slots, which determine the current page to be in the central slot.
 - `compact: true`
-  - Fill all the slots with contiguous pages, regardles the number of slots.
+  - Fill all the slots with contiguous pages, regardless the number of slots.

 See also other applicable options: [Common Nav Options](../helpers#common-nav-options) and [Common URL Options](../paginators#common-url-options)